 - MM-BIO-4 TEMPORARY INSTALLATION OF FENCING.
-To prevent inadvertent disturbance to areas outside the limits of grading for each phase, the contractor shall install temporary fencing along the limits of grading. - MM-BIO-5 CONSTRUCTION MONITORING AND REPORTING.
+To prevent inadvertent disturbance to areas outside the limits of grading for each phase, the contractor shall install temporary fencing, or utilize existing fencing, along the limits of grading. - MM-BIO-5 CONSTRUCTION MONITORING AND REPORTING.
 To prevent inadvertent disturbance to areas outside the limits of grading for each phase, all grading of native habitat shall be monitored by a biologist.
-The biological monitor shall be contracted to perform biological monitoring during all clearing and grubbing activities.
+The biological monitor(s) shall be contracted to perform biological monitoring during all clearing and grubbing activities.

-The project biologist also shall perform the following duties:
+The project biologist(s) also shall perform the following duties:

 - a.
 Attend the pre-construction meeting with the contractor and other key construction personnel prior to clearing and grubbing to reduce conflict between the timing and location of construction activities with other mitigation requirements (e.g., seasonal surveys for nesting birds). - b.
-Conduct meetings with the contractor and other key construction personnel describing the importance of restricting work to designated areas and of minimizing harm to or harassment of wildlife prior to clearing and grubbing. - c.
+During clearing and grubbing, the project biologist shall conduct meetings with the contractor and other key construction personnel each morning prior to construction activities in order to go over the proposed activities for the day, and for the monitor(s) to describinge the importance of restricting work to designated areas and of minimizing harm to or harassment of wildlife prior to clearing and grubbing. - c.
 Review and/or designate the construction area in the field with the contractor in accordance with the final grading plan prior to clearing and grubbing. - d.
 Supervise and monitor vegetation clearing and grubbing weekly to ensure against direct and indirect impacts to biological resources that are intended to be protected and preserved and to document that protective fencing is intact. - e.
-Flush special-status species (i.e., avian or other mobile species) from occupied habitat areas immediately prior to brush-clearing activities. - f.
-Periodically monitor the construction site to verify that the project is implementing the following stormwater pollution prevention plan best management practices: dust control, silt fencing, removal of construction debris and a clean work area, covered trash receptacles that are animal-proof and weather-proof, prohibition of pets on the construction site, and a speed limit of 15 miles per hour during the daylight and 10 miles per hour during hours of darkness. - g.
+Flush special status wildlife species (i.e., reptiles, mammals, avian, or other mobile species) from occupied habitat areas immediately prior to brush-clearing activities.
+This does not include disturbance of nesting birds (see MM-BIO-3) or "flushing" of state-listed species (i.e., least Bell's vireo (see MM-BIO-1). - f.
+Periodically monitor the construction site to verify that the project is implementing the following stormwater pollution prevention plan best management practices: dust control, silt fencing, removal of construction debris and a clean work area, covered trash receptacles that are

+- animal-proof and weather-proof, prohibition of pets on the construction site, and a speed limit of 15 miles per hour during the daylight and 10 miles per hour during hours of darkness. - g.
 Periodically monitor the construction site after grading is completed and during the construction phase to see that artificial security light fixtures are directed away from open space and are shielded, and to document that no unauthorized impacts have occurred. - h.
 Keep monitoring notes for the duration of the proposed project for submittal in a final report to substantiate the biological supervision of the vegetation clearing and grading activities and the protection of the biological resources. - i.
 Prepare a monitoring report after the construction activities are completed, which describes the biological monitoring activities, including a monitoring log; photos of the site before, during, and after the grading and clearing activities; and a list of special-status species observed.